The Most Logical Reason For Amy Adams’ 2017 Oscars Snub

 — Variety (@Variety) January 24, 2017

-Unfortunately, Amy Adams’ lack of nomination could be the result of her appearance in two Oscar-nominated films Oscars year.
+Unfortunately, Amy Adams’ lack of nomination could be the result of her appearance in two Oscar-nominated films this year.
 The BBC explained that the actress could have “scuppered her own chances of a nomination, with Academy voters splitting their nominations between them.”

 [Featured Image by Alberto E. Rodriguez/Getty Images]